Laser (dinghy): History

-Bruce and Kirby agreed to put the boat into production with Bruce manufacturing the craft and Kirby receiving royalties on each unit.
-As world-wide demand grew, they realized that regional licensing the manufacturing would deliver boats more economically than exporting them from Canada.
-These new builders were granted a license to the confidential construction manual, which describes the technical specifications about how to build the boat, and also the rights to use the LASER trademark in certain territories.
+Ian Bruce and Bruce Kirby agreed to put the boat into production with Ian manufacturing the craft and Kirby receiving royalties on each unit.
+As worldwide demand grew, they realized that licensing regional manufacturers would be more economical than exporting boats from Canada.
+These builders were granted licences to use the confidential construction manual, which specified the technical standards for building the boat, as well as rights to use the LASER trademark in designated territories.